Senate confirms Marco Rubio as secretary of state, giving Trump the first member of his Cabinet

 Senate committees have been holding lengthy confirmation hearings on more than a dozen of the Cabinet nominees, with more to come this week.
 And several panels are expected to meet late Monday to begin voting to advance the nominees to the full Senate for confirmation.

-The Senate Foreign Relations Committee advanced Rubio’s nomination late Monday.
-The Senate Armed Services Committee and Senate Intelligence Committee, respectively, advanced the nominations of Hegseth and Ratcliffe.
+The Senate Foreign Relations Committee unanimously advanced Rubio’s nomination late Monday.
+The Senate Armed Services Committee and Senate Intelligence Committee, respectively, voted to move the nominations of Hegseth and Ratcliffe.
+And the Homeland Security and Government Affairs Committee advanced nominees Kristi Noem as homeland security secretary and Russell Vought as director of the Office of Management and Budget, but with opposition.

 Rubio, a well-liked senator and former Trump rival during the 2016 presidential race, has drawn closer to the president in recent years.
 He appeared last week to answer questions before the Foreign Relations Committee, where he has spent more than a decade as a member.